-Using data from the Civil Aviation Authority for the past two summers, the BBC recently revealed typical delay times on the UK’s 10 busiest airlines.
+Using data from the Civil Aviation Authority for the past two summers, the BBC recently revealed typical delay times on flights from and to the UK by the 10 busiest airlines.

 EasyJet had the longest delay times, with an average wait of 24 minutes when flying to and from the UK, followed by Thomas Cook and British Airways.